EARTH CONSERVANCY:A RETROSPECTIVE RETIRED

 that makes it dangerous.

-chief of staff for State Rep. Gerald Mullery, D-119, Newport Twp., said
+of staff for State Rep. Gerald Mullery, D-119, Newport Twp., said he doesnt

-he doesnt expect it to open until late January depending on the
+expect it to open until late January depending on the weather.

-to open without lighting and the lights were not shipped yet, Forgach
+open without lighting and the lights were not shipped yet, Forgach said.

 The manufacturer will release the light poles Jan.
 10 to the contractor